google/zetasql/docs/functions-and-operators.md

 **Format clause**

-When an expression of one type is cast to another type, you can use the format clause to provide instructions for how to conduct the cast.
+When an expression of one type is cast to another type, you can use the [format clause][formatting-syntax] to provide instructions for how to conduct the cast.
 You can use the format clause in this section if `expression` is one of these data types:

 + `INT32`
 + `UINT32`